 The Office of Defense Services provides a variety of legal and support services to its clients throughout the state.
 Every case is handled by skilled professionals who are accredited in their field of expertise.

-The ODS employs over 75 full-time attorneys with the office who receive support from a staff of interpreters, criminal investigators, forensic nurses, psycho-forensic evaluators, psychological and/or medical or psychiatric experts, and other experts as needed.
+The ODS employs over 75 full-time attorneys with the office who receive support from a staff of interpreters, criminal investigators, forensic nurses, forensic social specialists, mitigation specialists, client advocates, psychological and/or medical or psychiatric experts, and other experts as needed.
 As the office has expanded over the years, new units and divisions have been developed to better serve our clients.

 Our trial attorneys are skilled professionals who are admitted to the Delaware bar and provide quality legal representation to our clients.
 They advocate for the best possible resolution to a client’s case.
-That could include a dismissal, a nolle prosequi (dropping of the charges), a plea or a verdict at trial.
+That could include a diversionary program, a dismissal, a nolle prosequi (dropping of the charges), a plea or a verdict at trial.
 In addition, attorneys discuss with clients the possible collateral consequences of criminal convictions such as, but not limited to, sex offender registration, loss of driving privileges, and/or immigration issues.

 The Office of Defense Services has lawyers placed in all three counties and in each of the state’s correctional facilities.
 They represent clients of all ages across all of the state’s courts.